A photo of myself and my ever-faithful companion, Doris the Jack Russell.

 https://historicengland.org.uk/research/current/conservation-research/materials-and-techniques/

 In short, when quicklime is used to make mortars for period properties it forms the most attractive, porous and flexible mortar.
-It's better than any natural hydraulic lime (NHL) or lime putty and it takes a lot more skill to mix, apply and finish.
+It's better than any natural hydraulic lime (NHL) or lime putty but it takes a lot more skill to mix, apply and finish.

 The above property is one I refurbished using hot mixed mortar in Bledington in the Cotwolds.
 The mullioned windows were also in need of sympathetic repair.
 A combination of specialist surface repair mortar and organic pigments and ochres made this possible.